cryptonymous9/Network-Centrality-using-Graph-Neural-Nets/README.md

-This was done as part of a project for CS328: Introduction to Data Science at IIT Gandhinagar.
+This was done as part of a project for course CS328: Introduction to Data Science, at IIT Gandhinagar.

 ## Fast and Approximate Network analysis using Graph Neural Networks (GNNs)